DIY Holiday Wreaths

 Next up, you’ll need wreath forms, 24-gauge floral wire, and gloves.

-My ever-creative friend, Ruth, used a plywood letter to make a Monogram Wreath.
+My ever-creative friend, Ruth, used a plywood letter to make a monogram wreath.
 Old picture frames also make neat square or rectangle-shaped wreaths.
 Use your imagination!
 If you can wrap greens around it, you can call it a wreath.

 The basic round wire wreath forms and green floral wire can be found at any craft store for a couple bucks.
 Both can be re-used, making them an inexpensive investment.
+You can also get them on Amazon if you just really dislike the idea of going to the store.

 Using gloves will save your hands from pokey branches and pitch covered boughs.